“Does Dimitri touch you?”

 That’s what’s up.
 You hear that?
 Perfect.
 Guests.
 Go ahead, invite us somewhere.
 See for yourselves.

 We got back on the bikes at 10 and rode out to Mataxi Mas.
-It would also be in the shadow of a church but it was night so it was just next to a church.
-Out door patio seating with a pretty view of the moon reflecting on the Aegean sea.
+It would have been in the shadow of a church but it was night so it was just next to a church.
+Out door patio seating with a view of the moon reflecting on the Aegean sea.
 There were also cats.
 There are always cats.